Blogpost · March 19, 2026

 ws ::= [ \t\n]*

-This grammar ensures the model can only generate JSON with the exact fields you specify.
+This grammar ensures the model can only generate JSON with exactly the fields you specify.

-The Outlines library provides grammar-based generation for Hugging Face models.
+The Outlines library provides grammar-based generation for Hugging Face models in Python:

 from outlines import models, generate